Rules for Each Race Leg - Racers: Read this entire page, along with the link to your Race Leg.

 Follow the link for the Ski to Sea Registration and create a team.
 Team Captains select the Division they would like to compete in and invite their team members to join.
 All team information must be completed on-line before you can submit the application.
 No refunds.

-Ski to Sea Race - Registration for the Ski to Sea Race will open June 2012.
-Captains are the first to register so that a team name can be created.
+Ski to Sea Race - Captains are the first to register so that a team name can be created.
 Once the Team Captain has registered, he/she should create a TEAM then add the racers to race application using the Online Registration system.
-Thank you.

 The Team Captain is responsible to pay the registration fees for the entire team at the time the application is submitted.
 A Team number will be assigned after your application is accepted.
 Prior to race day the team captain and all team members must acknowledge the hold-harmless release forms online.